tokkonopapa/WordPress-IP-Geo-Block/README.md

 Akismet validate it.

-With the same mechanism, it will fight against burst access of brute-force and reverse-brute-force attack to `wp-login.php`, `wp-admin/` area and aslo `xmlrpc.php`.
+With the same mechanism, it will fight against burst access of brute-force and reverse-brute-force attacks to the login form, admin area and XML-RPC.

 ### Features:

+1. Access to the `wp-comments-post.php`, `wp-login.php`, `wp-admin/admin.php`
-1. Free IP Geolocation database and REST APIs are installed in this plugin to get a country code from an IP address.
+and `xmlrpc.php` will be validated by means of IP address.
+Free IP Geolocation database and REST APIs are installed in this plugin to get a country code from an IP address.
 There are two types of API which support only IPv4 or both IPv4 and IPv6.
 This plugin will automatically select an appropriate API.

+2. In order to prevent the authentication through the login form and XML-RPC against the brute-force and the reverse-brute-force attacks, malicious IP addresses will be blocked not only by limiting geolocation but also limiting the number of login attempts.

+3. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against the burst accesses with a short period of time.

+4. Validation logs will be recorded into MySQL data table to analyze posting pattern under the specified condition.

+5. Custom validation function can be added by `add_filter()` with predefined filter hook.

-2. [MaxMind][MaxMind] GeoLite free database for IPv4 and IPv6 will be
+6. [MaxMind][MaxMind] GeoLite free database for IPv4 and IPv6 will be
-downloaded and updated (once a month) automatically.<br><br>And if you have correctly installed one of the IP2Location plugins (
+downloaded and updated (once a month) automatically.
+And if you have correctly installed one of the IP2Location plugins (
     [IP2Location Tags][IP2Tag],
     [IP2Location Variables][IP2Var],
     [IP2Location Country Blocker][IP2Blk]
 ), this plugin uses its local database prior to the REST APIs.
-After installing these IP2Location plugins, you should be once deactivated and then activated in order to set the path to `database.bin`.

-3. For security, brute-force and reverse-brute-force attacks to login form will be blocked by limiting geolocation and the number of login attempts by IP address.

-4. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against burst access within a short time.

-5. Custom validation function can be added by `add_filter()` with predefined filter hook.

 ### Installation: